aistabci/abci-docs/en/docs/appendix/external-networks.md

 | Compute nodes<br>Memory intensive node | ANY | 80/tcp | http |
 | Compute nodes<br>Memory intensive node | ANY | 443/tcp | https |

-Especially, for the outbound (Compute nodes -> external) communications which are not currently permitted, we will consider granting a permission for a certain period of time on application basis.
+For the outbound (Compute nodes -> external) communications which are not currently permitted, we will consider granting a permission for a certain period of time on application basis.

-To discuss communication permission, please contact Contact [ABCI Support](. /contact.md).
+To discuss communication permission, please contact Contact [ABCI Support](../contact.md).

 When you contact us, please provide us with the following information to consider permission for communication.